zk-passport/openpassport.app/posts/playground.md

 date: "2024-09-04"
 ---

 The OpenPassport playground is live at [openpassport.app/playground](https://www.openpassport.app/playground).
-You can create a mock application, generate a privacy-preserving proof with your passport and verify it.
+You can create a mock application, generate a privacy-preserving proof with your passport or mock data, and verify it.

-If the signature algorithm that was used to sign your passport is [currently not supported](https://map.openpassport.app/), you can still generate mock passport data from the app and try out the flow.

 ### How it works